When I turn on my telescope mount my DewBuster™ Controller LED's turn on and stay on?

 If you need to repair, replace, or change the connector on your DewBuster™ Controller the following the information will prove helpful.
 And rest assured that simply modifying your power cord will not void your warranty.

-- Do not make the power cord any longer than you need to because as the length increases so does the wiring resistance which translates into less voltage at your heaters and thus less heat.
-If you make the cord longer then use a larger a gauge wire to compensate for the increased wiring resistance, but 20 feet is about the limit for 12VDC power.
-Higher voltage power does not have this issue so it is preferable to run a long 120 VAC power cord to a battery charger or power supply located near the telescope so the 12VDC wiring is kept short.
+- Do not make the power cord any longer than neccessary because longer wires increase wiring resistance so your heaters get less voltage and produce less heat.
+If you must make the cord longer, use a large gauge wire to reduce wiring resistance, but 20 feet is about the limit for 12VDC power.
+This issue is only with the low voltage wires, so it is preferable to keep the battery charger or power supply close to the telescope and run a longer 120 VAC power cord to it.

-- Cut the DewBuster™ Controller's power cord about 6 inches from the controller to get rid of as much of the smaller gauge wire as possible.
+- If increasing the power cord length, cut the DewBuster™ Controller's power cord about 6 inches from the controller to get rid of as much of the smaller gauge wire as possible.
 Connect the landscape cable to the DewBuster™ Controller (use a Powerpole® connector or solder the wires for low resistance connections).
 The DewBuster™ Controller's power cord has ribs on the positive wire so I recommend using the Landscape Cable's ribbed wire as the positive.

-- If you are reusing the cigarette plug, it is very difficult to solder the wires inside the plug so I recommend cutting the wire about 6" from the cigarette plug and soldering it to the landscape cable, once again matching the ribbed wires.
+- If you are reusing the cigarette plug, it is very difficult to solder the wires inside the plug, so just cut the wire about 6" from the cigarette plug and solder it to the landscape cable, once again matching the ribbed wires (+).

 - Test the new power cord by unplugging all heaters, 12V accessories, and sensors then attaching the DewBuster™ Controller to your power source.
 Turn the control knob on and if the red LED's start blinking then you were successful.
 If the controller does not turn on (red LED's and yellow Low Battery LED remain off) then you probably have the + and - wires reversed.
 Don't worry, no harm will be done because the DewBuster™ Controller is reverse polarity protected, just correct the wiring and the heater lights should blink.